 Revd Dr. Andy Murray, Dean of Priority Communities and Vicar of Lawrence Weston and Avonmouth, says “We’ve found Lifewords booklets really effective at connecting with people exploring faith and seeking to answer some of life’s difficult questions.
 The books are an accessible and subtle way for people who aren’t ready to ask about faith but want to find out more.”

-This year, both churches received a collection of our Little Books, along with 12 other churches in the Bristol Diocese.
+Last year, both churches received a collection of our Little Books, along with 12 other churches in the Bristol Diocese.
 Revd Andy continues: “We’re really grateful for the support that we’ve received and particularly love the booklets that relate to loss, wellbeing and dealing with stress in life.
 Being able to put God’s words in people’s hands, to be able to answer some of those really difficult life questions has been really useful.

 “We’re discovering is that people are coming back, months or weeks later, and saying, you know, I took some of those books and read them, and I keep reading them and they’ve given me some sort of hope in the midst the challenges that I face.”

-This Christmas, please help us to support and resource chaplains like Matt and Melissa, and church communities like Lawrence Weston and Avonmouth as they faithfully share words of life with those who are searching for hope.
+As we step into a new year, please help us to support and resource chaplains like Matt and Melissa, and church communities like Lawrence Weston and Avonmouth as they faithfully share words of life with those who are searching for hope.

 Thank you for bringing life with us.
 Your gift will make a real difference.